shopware/docs/guides/plugins/apps/app-scripts/cart-manipulation.md

 ### Manual price definition

-The simplest way is to define the price manually and hard coded into your app scripts.
+The simplest way is to define the price manually and hard code into your app scripts.
 We provide a factory method that you can use to create price definitions.
 You can specify the `gross` and `net` prices for each currency.

 {% code title="Resources/scripts/cart/my-cart-script.twig" %}